helipilot50/aerospike-counters/README.md

-# Atomic Counters using Aerospike-counters (WORK IN PROGRESS)
+# Atomic Counters using Aerospike (WORK IN PROGRESS)
 How to create atomic counters using [Aerospike](www.aerospike.com%)

 # Local aerospike datbase using docker